RaghvendraSingh12218491/etpdevops/README.md

 # etpdevops
-this is repo day before my exam author is raghvendra singh
+this is repo day before my exam<br>
+author is raghvendra singh